Your students join Captain Paul Hammer, Lt. Stu Dent,

 to see the opening mission briefing in a Flash presentation.

 Did you ever stop to think how big and complex the story of the Last Supper is for kids? (and adults).
 We did!
-So we made this fun “Stu Zapper” quiz game that gets your kids listening for the right and wrong version being told by the Whambots, and using their Bible to keep from being zapped!
+So we made this fun “Stu Zapper” quiz game to get your kids to listen carefully for the right and wrong version of the story being told by the Whambots, use their Bible get it right, and keep from being zapped!

 How the Whammo Game works: